Hey Friends! I hope all is well with y’all and that you had an amazing Christmas.

 We weren’t exactly a couple, but yet we both had kissed each other when the time was right.
 And I did everything I could have possibly done: I managed my expectations, I made sure to communicate what I wanted from the

-entanglement relationship (whatever that was), and most of all, I tried to give them the space they needed.
+entanglement relationship (whatever that was), and most of all, I tried to give him the space he needed.

 But even after all my efforts, I got ghosted and this was just October.